habanero-ui/habanero-vue/README.md

 ## Misc

+- [ ] Prevent clicking in custom DataTable cell components like Checkbox + Action from triggering row selection
 - [ ] Add "With Image" for ListItem component
 - [ ] Add count bubble for Tab component
 - [ ] Build a landing page for Habanero